 and PMK shall be used for subsequent key management as specified in clause 11.5.
 The STA and AP shall

 set the lifetime of the PMKSA to the value dot11RSNAConfigPMKLifetime.

+Upon successful completion of the FILS Authentication procedure, the STA shall process the Secure Container elements as described in 8.4.2.181 (FILS Secure Container element).
+The STA install GTK and set key

+RSC.
+GTK rekeying shall be performed as described in 11.6.7 (Group Key Handshake).